DeloitteAU/htl-parser/README.md

 **Notes:**

 - The parser only processes expressions between `${` and `}`.
 Parsing will fail if there are any characters before or after the expression.
 - The parser attempts to process HTL in their corresponding JavaScript type.
-For example, `bool` become a Boolean, `int` and `float` types become a Number, etc.
+For example, `int` and `float` types become a Number, etc.
 - Superfluous whitespace characters are not tokenised.
 - The parser returns an AST-like result.
 This is not guaranteed to be a proper abstract syntax tree.